vega/altair/doc/user_guide/customization.rst

        x='independent'
    )

-To change the chart size relative to the number of distinct categories, you can use the ``step`` class to specify the width/height for each category rather than for the entire chart:
+To change the chart size relative to the number of distinct categories, you can use the :class:`Step` class to specify the width/height for each category rather than for the entire chart:

 .. altair-plot::